State watchdog seeks probe of utility tied to bribery scheme

 PUCO spokesman Matt Schilling in an email said the agency is required to conduct “management and financial audits of nuclear resources receiving funds from HB6.”

-The nuclear plants were transferred through bankruptcy court earlier this year to a company created by creditors of a FirstEnergy affiliate that is now called Energy Harbor.
+The nuclear plants were transferred through bankruptcy court earlier this year to a company created by creditors of a FirstEnergy affiliate to a new, separately owned company called Energy Harbor.

 The bill includes yet another provision that could cost customers $444 million over the next six years to subsidize two coal-burning power plants.
 The plants are owned by a number of electric utility companies, including the newly created Energy Harbor.
 One of the plants is in Ohio.
 The other is in Indiana.